Who is this article for?

 |3 TB or 3 million files||3072|

-You should not allocate more memory to CrashPlan than the maximum supported by your device.
-For example, if your device has 8 GB of RAM, you shouldn’t allocate more than 8 GB (8192 MB) to the Code42 app to allow for other required processes on your device.
+Do not allocate more memory to the Code42 app than exists in your device.
+For example, if your device has 8 GB of RAM, make sure to allocate less than 8 GB (8192 MB) to the Code42 app to allow for other required processes on your device.

-If you are able to open and sign into the CrashPlan app, you can use the command-line interface (CLI) to allocate more memory.
+If you are able to open and sign into the Code42 app, you can use the command-line interface (CLI) to allocate more memory.